mraad/dbscan-spark/README.md

 [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN) implementation on [Apache Spark](http://spark.apache.org/).

+### Update 2018-01-27

+*Output Change* the output now includes noisy data and will have a clusterID of "0".

 ### Update 2017-12-17

 I've update the core DBSCAN code (`DBSCAN2`) to include noise data that is close to a cluster as part of the cluster.
 Thanks to Randall W. and Erik H.  And please remember, in this implementation the concept of proximity is based on **bounding box** calculation and not distance squared.